-Born on January 20th, 1879, Douglas gained an honours degree in Mathematics at Cambridge, before studying engineering.
-His engineering capabilities must have been considerable, and he finally became a member of the Institute of Mechanical Engineers, a Member of the Institute of Mining Engineers, and a Member of the Institute of Electrical Engineers.
+Born on January 20th, 1879, Douglas gained an honours degree in Mathematics at Cambridge, before studying Engineering.
+His engineering capabilities must have been considerable, and he finally became a member of the Institute of Mechanical Engineers, a member of the Institute of Mining Engineers, and a member of the Institute of Electrical Engineers.
 He was, however, no idle theorist, and before the First World War was in charge of the Westinghouse interests in the East.
 It was in this capacity in India that Douglas made a nodding acquaintance with the question of finance, although, as he said later, the significance of the question was completely lost on him.
 Two instances were later to bend his mind on the subject.
-One project in which he was engaged for a while concerned a survey of a large district with a good deal of waterpower.
+One project on which he was engaged for a while concerned a survey of a large district with a good deal of water power.
 The survey was made at the instance of the Government of India, and it was found that there was a good deal of water power.
 Douglas went back to Calcutta and Simla and asked what was going to be done.
-They said: "Well, we have not got any money".
+They said: 'Well, we have not got the money'.

 At the same time manufacturers in Great Britain were hard put to it for orders, and prices for machinery were very low indeed.
-Douglas said that he accepted the statement made, and supposed, pigeon-holed the fact in his mind.
+Douglas said that he accepted the statement made, and he supposed, pigeon-holed the fact in his mind.

-Round about the same time, he dined frequently with a gentleman who was the Controller General in India, who used to bore Douglas continually by discussing Something he called 'credit'.
-This gentleman used to tell of his experiences in India and Britain, with Treasury officials who persisted in melting down and re-coining rupees, having regard to what they called the "quantity theory of money".
-"Silver and Gold have nothing to do with the situation, it nearly entirely depends on credit", his friend used to say.
-Douglas subsequently remarked that had his friend given him a short, sharp lecture on Mesopotamia, it would have been at that time just as intelligible.
+Round about the same time, he dined frequently with a gentleman who was the Controller General in India, who used to bore Douglas continually by discussing something he called 'credit'.
+This gentleman used to tell of his experiences in India and Britain, with Treasury officials who persisted in melting down and re-coining rupees, having regard to what they called the 'quantity theory of money'.
+'Silver and Gold have nothing to do with the situation, it nearly entirely depends on credit', his friend used to say.
+Douglas subsequently remarked that had his friend given him a short, sharp lecture on Mesopotamia it would have been at that time just as intelligible.

-Just before the War Douglas was employed by the British Government in connection with a railway for the Post Office from Paddington to White Chapel.
+Just before the War Douglas was employed by the British Government in connection with a railway for the Post Office from Mount Pleasant to Whitechapel.
 There was no physical difficulty with the enterprise at all.
-He used to get orders to get on with the job: he used to get orders to slow up with the job and pay off the men.
-"And as a matter of fact", he said later, "the railway is not finished yet".
-"Then the War came and I began to notice that you could get money for any purpose".
+He used to get orders to get along with the job.
+He used to get orders to slow up with the job and payoff the men.
+'And as a matter of fact', he said later, 'the railway is not finished yet'.
+'Then the war came, and I began to notice that you could get money for any purpose'.
 And that struck Douglas as being curious.